berkeley-scf/tutorial-databases/sql.md

 A common pattern of operation is to stratify the dataset, i.e., collect it into mutually exclusive and exhaustive subsets.
 One would then generally do some aggregation operation on each subset.
+The aggregation is always done within each of the groups.
 In SQL this is done with the GROUP BY keyword.

 Here’s a basic example where we count the occurrences of different tags.